f1reboywatergrl/matkulsniper/README.md

 # matkulsniper

-Check for the availability of your favorite matkuls, built by Python, BeautifulSoup, and Mechanize.
+Check for the availability of your favorite matkuls!
+Built by Python, BeautifulSoup, and Mechanize.